Rod Liddle: Comments on Harriet Harman

-With Kate Silverton, he presented the short-lived BBC2 political show Weekend, described by The Independent on Sunday as "The worst programme anywhere, ever, in the history of time", and BBC Four's The Talk Show.
-He continued to write for The Guardian, and became a team captain on Call My Bluff.
-He became an associate editor with The Spectator.
-He also writes for the men's magazines, GQ and Arena, and a weekly column for The Sunday Times.

-Later print journalism

-Allegations of misogyny and racism

 In August 2009, in his Spectator blog he wrote about Harriet Harman, deputy leader of the Labour Party, in unflattering terms.
-Liddle began the article by asking: "So — Harriet Harman, then.
+Liddle began the article by asking: "So – Harriet Harman, then.
 Would you?
 I mean after a few beers obviously, not while you were sober."
-Tanya Gold wrote in The Guardian that Liddle had delivered a "tissue-thin polemic."
-Pointing out that it was The Spectators cover story that week, Gold wondered if, after 100 years of striving to improve women's rights, whether "we're back in the schoolyard – or is it the brothel?"
-Rachel Cooke in The Observer nearly two months later recalled finding Liddle's piece "so disgusting I flushed violently all the way from my breastbone to my forehead when I first read it.
-I looked like I had German measles."
+Tanya Gold wrote in The Guardian that it was a "tissue-thin polemic" and pointing out that it was The Spectators cover story that week.
+In The Observer nearly two months later, Rachel Cooke recalled finding Liddle's piece "disgusting".
 Cooke went on to say: "I would still like to do something really unpleasant to the man who wrote [the article]."

 Liddle said two months later that the Harman column "was supposed to be a parody of guttural, base sexism", a joke he assumed readers would understand.
 After the negative response from Gold (and then Cooke, among other female journalists) he continued: "And then I suppose I came to the conclusion – gradually – that I must have got it wrong."
 In June 2014, he said that of those he had offended, Harman was the one person to whom he would apologise.